Council Tax Installments

 If this happens and you do not pay the full charge, a summons will be issued and the council will take action through the Magistrates' Court to obtain a liability order against you.
 All costs associated with this action will be added to your bill.

-A liability order gives the Council further powers to collect the debt, these include:
+A liability order gives the Council further powers to collect the debt including:

 Council Tax Scams